 Why is Kanchanaburi Attractive for Tourists?

-Kanchanaburi is quite popular to tourists or travelers for its national parks and waterfalls.
+Kanchanaburi is quite popular with tourists or travelers for its national parks and waterfalls.
 The city is at the convergence of the rivers Kwai Yai and Kwai Noi.
 Its Death Railway is perhaps the most attractive feature for the tourist, which was built at the time of the 2nd World War.
 Overall the city is great for history and nature lovers.

-There are caves, waterfalls, rafting expeditions, elephants safe haven and many more things make Kanchanaburi a beautiful spot to visit.
+There are caves, waterfalls, rafting expeditions, elephants safe haven and many more things that make Kanchanaburi a beautiful spot to visit.
 The city has become quite popular among backpackers besides families and couples.
 The list of things to do in Kanchanaburi shows the most interesting things for tourists to do once they are there.

 How to Get to Kanchanaburi?